 Guard your heart above all else, for it determines the course of your life.
 Avoid all perverse talk; stay away from corrupt speech.
 Look straight ahead, and fix your eyes on what lies before you.
 Mark out a straight path for your feet; stay on the safe path.
 Don’t get sidetracked; keep your feet from following evil.
 (Proverbs 4:23-27 NLT)

 Just think about how many ways you can get distracted throughout your day and become fuzzy in your faith.
 The most important thing is to “guard your heart”.
 Solomon learned this from his father David who was “a man after God’s own heart”.
 David wasn’t perfect, but he had a humble and teachable heart.
-Notice, also, Solomon’s warning about the way we talk and the words we use.
+Notice also Solomon’s warning about the way we talk and the words we use.
 What comes out of your mouth is an indication of what’s in your heart.
-Those who effectively guard their hearts also choose the right things to say.
+Those who effectively guard their hearts also do well in choosing the right things to say.

 Look straight ahead!
 Solomon is emphatic about this point because he had to deal with this personally.
 Because of his success and great wealth, Solomon lost his focus and drifted into pursuing all the pleasures of this world instead of pursuing God.
 He came to a place of emptiness that is captured in the book of Ecclesiastes where he shares about his journey trying to find his purpose in life.

-Live with focused faith today and you will discover the joy of being used for God’s purpose.
-Those around you will notice and follow your lead.
+Live with focused faith today and you will discover the joy of being used for God’s purpose in your life.
+Those around you will notice too and follow your lead.